Company: Storage tank didn’t cause fertility clinic failure

-The supplier of an Ohio fertility clinic’s storage tank says its equipment didn’t malfunction or cause the loss of more than 4,000 eggs and embryos.
+A company that supplied an Ohio fertility clinic’s storage tank said its equipment didn’t malfunction or cause the loss of more than 4,000 eggs and embryos in early March, blaming the failure on human error.

-Custom Biogenic Systems of Michigan says its initial investigation finds human error is to blame for the failure in March at the clinic run by University Hospitals in suburban Cleveland.
+Custom Biogenic Systems said its initial investigation during the past month concluded that missteps were made at the clinic run by University Hospitals in suburban Cleveland.

-The hospital has said the storage tank was having trouble for weeks and that an alarm system had been turned off when the storage tank’s temperature began to rise.
+The failure and a second one the same day at a fertility clinic in San Francisco were the biggest such losses on record in the U.S., causing centers around the nation to review their procedures.

-A statement from Custom Biogenic Systems says it gave the clinic instructions how to deal with preventative maintenance at the time.
+University Hospitals said two weeks ago that the storage tank was having trouble for weeks and that an alarm system had been turned off when the tank’s temperature began to rise.

 Most Read Business Stories